Dysregulation of intestinal crypt cell proliferation and villus cell migration in mice lacking Krüppel-like factor 9

 Digital Object Identifier (DOI)

 Simmen, Frank A.; Xiao, Rijin; Velarde, Michael C.; Nicholson, Rachel D.; Bowman, Margaret T.; Fujii-Kuriyama, Yoshiaki; Oh, S. Paul; and Simmen, Rosalia C.M., "Dysregulation of intestinal crypt cell proliferation and villus cell migration in mice lacking Krüppel-like factor 9" (2007).
-Neurobiology.
+Translational Neuroscience.
 702.